The NRC is a bureaucratic paper-monster that will devour and divide India

 If we have understood the Shahi chronology correctly, then the Citizenship Amendment Act provides an escape hatch for non-Muslims to appeal for citizenship even if excluded from the NRC.
 Undoubtedly, Muslims would be most severely impacted by the evil CAA-NRC twins.
 But, as outlined above, so would literally millions of other – marginalised and vulnerable – Indians.

 The NRC, once unleashed, will divide and devour India in ways that cannot be underestimated.
-It will cause suffering of a peculiarly bureaucratic form: by creating a suffocating paper-based reality of who is really an Indian; a kaghazi duniya we will struggle to be part of an dfind impossible to escape – whether our names make their way into the register or not.
+It will cause suffering of a peculiarly bureaucratic form: by creating a suffocating paper-based reality of who is really an Indian; a kaghazi duniya we will struggle to be part of and find impossible to escape – whether our names make their way into the register or not.

 Nayanika Mathur is Associate Professor in the Anthropology of South Asia at the University of Oxford.